AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-11-Selenium_Project_from_scratch.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/paraBankHomePage-testRun.png" alt="ParaBankLoginTest run screenshot">

-And that is how it looks like from the JntelliJ's console perspective:
+And that is how it looks like from the IntelliJ's console perspective:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/paraBankHomePage-console.png" alt="ParaBankLoginTest run console">